By Clàudia Martínez, on 5 April 2023

 What Is a Good Twitter Engagement Rate?

-According to Social Insider, the average Twitter engagement rate is around 0.04% for each tweet.
+According to Social Insider, the average Twitter engagement rate is around 0.08%.

-To find your Twitter engagement rate per tweet:
+To find your Twitter engagement rate per tweet do the following:

 - Add up all likes, comments, and retweets